 The application must be served on the local authority at least ten working days prior to the event with the fee.

 The authority will acknowledge receipt of the notice.
 Unless the application is made electronically the notice giver must also serve a copy of the police at least ten working days prior to the event.

-Please note: all online applications are made on the GOV.UK website.
+Please note: All online notifications are made via the Idox Digital Services applications and notifications portal and statutory payment will be required at the end of the notification process.
 Follow the link above and follow the onscreen instructions.